Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 \vsp\vsp\vsp

-{\bf A dynamical view.} As we showed in \S \ref{general-3} (and used many times), finitely-generated, left-ordered groups may be realized as groups of orientation-preserving homeomorphisms of the real line.
-In what follows, we use this to visualize the dynamical differences between orders of different type.
+{\bf A dynamical view.} As we showed in \S \ref{general-3} (and used a number of times), finitely-generated, left-ordered groups may be realized as groups of orientation-preserving homeomorphisms of the real line.
+In what follows, we use this approach to visualize the dynamical differences between orders of different types.
 For example, type-I left-orders are characterized as follows.

 \vsp